Why to dry 3D Filaments?

 - Food dehydrator

-Drying of ABS is possible using a refular oven or toaster oven.
+Drying of ABS is possible using a regular oven or toaster oven.
 Many people have tested it and found it to be a reliable method.
 It is simple to use and doesn’t cost anything.

-With Toaster oven, best results are achieved when your ABS filament is dried for 2-6 hours at 65 to 70DegC.
+With a Toaster oven, the best results are achieved when your ABS filament is dried for 2-6 hours at 65 to 70DegC.
 Make sure to place ABS filament away from the heating element inside the toaster oven.

 You can also dry filaments in a regular oven at 80-90degC for approximately 4-6 hours.